 MySWC SSO

-Over the coming months, our preferred Single Sign-On (SSO) system will be transitioning to “Microsoft Authentication” instead of the “MySWC Login” screen that you’re familiar with.
-This important change will not only make our systems more secure with multifactor authentication (MFA), it will also ensure you can still log in to cloud-based apps, like the MySWC Portal and Canvas, if/when there is an internet outage on the Chula Vista campus.
+Our preferred Single Sign-On (SSO) system has transitioned to “Microsoft Authentication” instead of the “MySWC Login” screen that you’re familiar with.
+This important change not only makes our systems more secure with multifactor authentication (MFA), it will also ensures you can still log in to cloud-based apps, like the MySWC Portal and Canvas, if/when there is an internet outage on the Chula Vista campus.

-- While signing-in with "Microsoft Authentication," you will enter your full SWC email address (example: jjaguar@swccd.edu instead of just the username of jjaguar) and your normal MySWC Password.
+- When signing-in with "Microsoft Authentication," you will enter your full SWC email address (example: jjaguar@swccd.edu instead of just the username of jjaguar) and your normal MySWC Password.

 What is SSO?